Body aches after exercise

 CBD roll-ons or balms are a great for minor aches and pains.
 Formulas like Korasana Pain Relief Roll-on will leave a cool refreshed feeling on the muscle.

-How to prevent sore muscles
+How to prevent body aches after exercise

 While it is virtually impossible to completely prevent DOMS, you can take steps to reduce the severity of it.